-

 My priorities are:

-- Ensuring we take time to enjoy and celebrate our journey, without the pressure of speed to achieve and noticing the world around us.
+- Ensuring we take time to enjoy and celebrate our journey

 - Celebrating contribution, being grateful and giving thanks